 It’s called inflammatory breast cancer because its main symptoms are swelling and redness (the breast often looks inflamed).

-Most IBC are invasive ductal carcinomas (begin in the milk ducts) .
+Most inflammatory breast cancers are invasive ductal carcinomas (begin in the milk ducts) .

 About 1-5 percent of breast cancers in the U.S. are IBC [14-15].

 Warning signs include (see images) [14-15]:

-Although sometimes a lump can be felt, it’s less common with IBC than with other breast cancers.
+Sometimes a lump can be felt, but it’s less common with IBC than with other breast cancers.

 Symptoms of IBC tend to arise within weeks or months.
 With other breast cancers, symptoms may not occur for years.

 Routine mammography can miss IBC because of its rapid onset.

 IBC can also be hard to see on a mammogram.
 It’s often spread throughout the breast or it may only show up as a sign of inflammation (such as skin thickening) .

 In some cases, skin changes (listed above) or a lump (if one is present) may be noted during a clinical breast exam.